January 31st, Ray Sutcliffe, died in London|

 himself writing and sending from Lima.
 The final chapters were uploaded in early

-early life was spent in Brasil along the Amazon river.
+spent in Brasil along the Amazon river.

 were in touch just before his 100th birthday as he was to have a celebration party

 at Lima's historic Phoenix Club - founded in 1879 at the height of the

 War of the Pacific involving Peru, Bolivia and Chile.